MukitCSTE/UVicSENG360Labs/lab08/index.md

 But be careful about the following three things:

 a) Change your prompt.
 This will make it easy to know if you are inside the shell executed by the program or not.
-In the terminal type
+In the terminal type the following after you start up your shell program:

 	PS1='TEST> '